-What Can You Do about Bed Bugs, Mosquitoes, Lice and Other Real Creepy Crawlers?
+Outbreak: Bed Bugs, Mosquitoes, Lice and Other Real Creepy, Crawling Critters

 Bed Bugs, Mosquitoes and Lice - Real Creepy Crawlers

 First on the list: bed bugs.
-That tiny little red bug that loves to languish between mattresses and box springs causes a stir wherever they show up.
-They have been found in some of the most luxurious, high end hotels and apartments in cities like New York.
-In fact, they have been reported at the Children's Museum in New York just this September, 2012.
+These tiny little red bugs love to languish between mattresses and box springs causing a big stir wherever they show up.
+They have been found in some of the most luxurious, high-end hotels and apartments in cities like New York.
+In fact, in 2012 they were reported at the Children's Museum in New York.
 In November of the same year, they were reported in the Toronto Museum.

 Bed bugs scurry from the light, so you don't see them without looking for them.
-You usually find out that they have taken up residence when itchy, red bumps and welts wake you in the middle of the night.
+You usually find out that they have taken up residence in your bed when itchy, red bumps and welts wake you in the middle of the night.
 In true vampire style, they feast on your blood.

 If you discover bed bugs in your home, you can try to treat the problem yourself or you can call in the professional.
 Bed bugs are a nasty nuisance that are very difficult to get rid of.
 An infestation usually requires more than one treatment.
 After treatment to your home, wash all infected bedclothes in hot, hot water so there is no re-infestation.

 Prevention is the best solution to bed bugs.
 When traveling, always check your room thoroughly.
 When returning home, wash dirty clothes immediately.
 Check the clothes you didn't wear on the trip for any stowaways.
 Bed bugs are an infestation you do not want.